ndal-eth/netbench/README.md

 Look into `ch.ethz.systems.netbench.ext.demo` for an impression how to extend the framework.
 If you've written an extension, it is necessary to add it in its respective selector in `ch.ethz.systems.netbench.run`.
 If you've added new properties, be sure to add them in the `ch.ethz.systems.netbench.config.BaseAllowedProperties` class.

-More information about the framework can be found in the thesis located at [https://www.research-collection.ethz.ch/handle/20.500.11850/156350](https://www.research-collection.ethz.ch/handle/20.500.11850/156350) (section 4.2: NetBench: Discete Packet Simulator).
+More information about the framework can be found in the thesis located at [https://www.research-collection.ethz.ch/handle/20.500.11850/156350](https://www.research-collection.ethz.ch/handle/20.500.11850/156350) (section 4.2: NetBench: Discrete Packet Simulator).

 ## Reproducing "Beyond fat-trees without antennae, mirrors, and disco-balls"

-The packet simulations in the paper "Beyond fat-trees without antennae, mirros, and disco-balls" (SIGCOMM 2017), have been run using the first commit of this repository.
+The packet simulations in the paper "Beyond fat-trees without antennae, mirrors, and disco-balls" (SIGCOMM 2017), have been run using the first commit of this repository.

 #### General remarks about structure